Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Another very interesting shape we can get this way is the **Möbius strip**.
 You leave the north and south edges alone, and joing the west and east ones-- but with a twist, since they are labeled going in the opposite directions, and thus you have to joing one's start to the other's end.
 The Möbius strip is the simplest example of a **non-orientable space**, specifically a non-orientable surface here.
 This means you can't define what is "inside" or "outside" it: try pointing your finger towards a direction you this is outwards from the surface, and then follow the strip until you come back.
 Your finger will now point to the opposite direction!
 I.e., you can't define a cohesive notion of outside-ness within the strip.

 More formally, we can't define coherently a normal vector for each point in the strip.
 A normal vector is a vector perpendicular to a point in a specified surface.
+Spaces with this property are called non-orientable, and those in which you can define coherent normal vectors for all points are called orientable.
+Sheres, tori and disks, for example, are all orientable.

 Similarly, if an ant transverses the strip in one direction, when it comes back to its initial position it will be facing the opposite direction from the beginning!
 You can't define inside and outside, nor can you define a cohesive transversing direction! ???